 Jesus had been teaching in the villages beyond the Jordan, probably in Perea, which is just north of the Dead Sea.
-This is the place where Jesus had previously preached, and His disciples as well as John the Baptist, had at one time baptized the people.
+The disciples of Jesus and John the Baptist had at one time baptized in this place.

 Verse 1: "Now a certain man was ill, Lazarus of Bethany, the village of Mary and her sister Martha."

 was close to Jerusalem, and about 20 miles or so from Perea where Jesus